davidrhoden/davidrhoden-basic-netlify/timeline/dave-at-billies-1984.md

 ---
-title: Playing with a Gene Simmons doll
+title: Played with a Gene Simmons doll.
 date: 1984-09-09T22:00:00.000Z
 summary: Very unsure of the date of this.
 excerpt: Very unsure of the date of this.